YOUTH ART EXHIBITION CALL FOR SUBMISSIONS

 Important Dates

-FINAL Deadline March 31: All submissions must be in on or before.
+April 2nd: FINAL DEADLINE.
+All submissions must be in on or before.
 Artists will be contacted via email and provided with information

-May 6th (1-3pm): Official Opening & Artist Reception *Award recipients will receive their award*
+Official Opening & Artist Reception *Award recipients announced*

-May 13th: Last day for the exhibit.
-Curators will be in attendance to take down the Artwork and Students need to PICK UP their items
+Last day for the exhibit.
+Curators will be in attendance to take down the Artwork and Students need to PICK UP their items 4.30pm-5.00pm